DonutMan06/synonyms/README.md

 Function prototype : `compute_syno_set(graph, word, itermax=20)`

 This functions explicitly constructs the growing sets of order-k synonyms of a given word up to iteration max number (defaut : 20).
+The output of this function can be used to plot the way the size of the order-k synonyms set grows with k (see for example the picture at the begining of this README.md)

 ## Limitations and known issues